rafael-xmr/applesauce/packages/docs/core/event-store.md

 // fetch some events using another library fetchEvents({ kinds: [1, 0] }, (event) => {
-  // add the event to the event store eventStore.add(event);
+  // timeline will update for each new event eventStore.add(event);
 });
 ```